15 Most Beautiful Coastal Walks in Sydney

 Hornby Lighthouse in Watsons Bay

-The Watsons Bay Walk connects with the Federation Cliff Walk at the Gap.
-From the southern end of that walk, you can continue hiking to Coogee and even further south to Maroubra, Malabar and La Perouse, following Sydney’s coastline.
+This walk connects with the Federation Cliff Walk at the Gap.
+From its southern end, you can continue exploring Sydney’s coastline, hiking all the way to Coogee and even further south to Maroubra, Malabar, and La Perouse.

-More information: Watsons Bay Circuit Walk.
+More information: Watsons Bay Walk.

 Walk stats: